-The Gondwana Canyon Village lies at the foot of a rock face, approximately 20 km from the famous Fish River Canyon in Namibia, Southern Africa.
-With the Cape Dutch style, air-conditioned cottages and thatched restaurant, this little village is the ideal starting point for exploring the canyon.
+Gondwana Canyon Village, Namibia with the Cape Dutch style, air-conditioned cottages and thatched restaurant, this little village is the ideal starting point for exploring the Fish River.

 For the active, many hiking and walking trails are available which is a great way to explore the unique landscape found in this region of Namibia.
 Excursions to the Fish River Canyon are available as well as sundowner drives.